AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 Floating point data in the C AMReX frame work is declared as Real.
-This is typedef to either float or double depending on the make variable .
+This is typedef to either float or double depending on the make variable PRECISION.

-The corresponding type for Fortran is provided by the as .
-We typically rename this to when using it.
+The corresponding type for Fortran is provided by the bl_fort_module as c_real.
+We typically rename this to rt when using it.
 An example of a declaration of a parameter is:

 ::